No snake species has the color variety of an Amazon Tree Boa.

-- These snakes don’t become too large.
+- Despite being a type of boa constrictor, these snakes don’t become too large.
 They can reach between 5 and 6.5 feet in length, with females being a bit larger than the males.

 - Despite their length, these snakes are thin.
 You’ll find that the widest parts of their bodies are only one or two inches in diameter.